kumpmati/svelte-timer-store/README.md

 ## Installation

-This is a simple library intended to be used with [Svelte](https://svelte.dev), as it utilises Svelte's [stores](https://svelte.dev/tutorial/writable-stores).
+This is a simple library that utilises Svelte's [stores](https://svelte.dev/tutorial/writable-stores), therefore Svelte is required to use it.

 Installation is done using your favourite package manager: